-- 2.1.9 Following the completion of the meeting, the Chairperson must ensure: - a) details of any order issued is recorded in the minutes of the meeting - b) if it is the third (3rd) or more order within a 12-month period made against a Councillor or the Councillor has refused to leave following an order issued to leave the meeting, these matters are to be dealt with at the next meeting of the Local Government and treated as inappropriate conduct pursuant to the LGA - the Local Government's Chief Executive Officer is advised to ensure details of any order made must be updated in the Local Government's Councillor Conduct Register pursuant to the LGA. - 2.1.10 Any Councillor aggrieved with an order issued by the Chairperson can move a motion of dissent for parts 2.1.1, 2.1.7 and 2.1.8 above.
+- 2.1.9 Following the completion of the meeting, the Chairperson must ensure: - a) details of any order issued is recorded in the minutes of the meeting3 - b) if it is the third (3rd) or more order within a 12-month period made against a Councillor or the Councillor has refused to leave following an order issued to leave the meeting, these matters are to be dealt with at the next meeting of the Local Government and treated as inappropriate conduct pursuant to the LGA4 - c) the Local Government's Chief Executive Officer is advised to ensure details of any order made must be updated in the Local Government's Councillor Conduct Register pursuant to the LGA. - 2.1.10 Any Councillor aggrieved with an order issued by the Chairperson can move a motion of dissent for parts 2.1.1, 2.1.7 and 2.1.8 above. - 2.1.11 If the conduct of a councillor at the meeting becomes inappropriate conduct; in accordance with section 150J of the LGA, it is not required to be notified to the independent assessor and may be dealt with under section 150AG of the LGA at the next council meeting.